Mohamedattiadev/.dotfiles/README.md

 ### 🌐 Browser Tweaks

-- Qutebrowser with Vim-style keyboard navigation
+- **Qutebrowser** with Vim-style keyboard navigation
+- **Custom keybindings** and configuration for optimal tab, search, and hint navigation
-- Integrated theme and keybindings
+- Integrated theme for minimal distraction
-- Focus on speed and privacy
+- Focus on **speed and privacy**

 ---